+We explore our analyses using changes over time because we want to compare areas with high versus low Internet growth and rescoping.
 As a first step, we test whether areas with increased Internet penetration also have higher rescoping.
+If firms respond to increased competition from the Internet by rescoping, then expect Internet penetration and our measure of rescoping to be positively correlated.
 In Table 6, we regress the rescoping measure $\lambda_z$ against changes in Internet usage, number of RBOC directories, and demographics for all 3-digit zipcodes.
-Column (1) reports the results when the change in Internet usage is linearly included in the regression, and Column (2) reports the results when change in Internet usage is categorized into four quartiles.
+Column (1) reports the results when the change in Internet usage is linearly included in the regression, and Column (2) reports the results when the change in Internet usage is categorized into four quartiles.
 The results indicate that areas with increases in Internet usage also experience more rescoping.